Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Discussion

 It is important that shear errors remain random averaged over all the visits to each sky patch.
 If not, the systematic error arising from such a situation will limit the cosmological precision achieved.
-For LSST we need to reduce the residual shear-shear power systematic error to well below the cosmological signal on the angular scales of ten arcminutes to several degrees, which sets a goal of $< 3 \times 10^{-7}$ for the full gold sample, that will be used for cosmological parameter estimation \citep{srd}.
-The main problem arises when one has a mix of effects (1), (2), and (3).
-We need some understanding of the effects (1)+(2) separately from effect (3), since (3) will likely be calibrated to the needed accuracy for real observations.
-Effects (1) and (2) also create a shear multiplicative bias (corrected through the shear calibration parameter) on their own.
+For LSST we need to reduce the residual shear--shear power systematic error to well below the cosmological signal on the angular scales of ten arcminutes to several degrees, which sets a goal of $< 3 \times 10^{-7}$ for the full gold sample, that will be used for cosmological parameter estimation \citep{srd}.
+The main problem arises when one has a mix of effects (i), (ii), and (iii).
+We need some understanding of the effects (i)+(ii) separately from effect (iii), since (iii) will likely be calibrated to the needed accuracy for real observations.
+Effects (i) and (ii) also create a shear multiplicative bias (corrected through the shear calibration parameter) on their own.
 That is a natural outcome of blending itself, and we need to understand it separately from the PSF rounding.
-Thus, our simulation is focused on the galaxy-galaxy blending effect itself.
+Thus, our simulation is focused on the galaxy--galaxy blending effect itself.

-A large survey like LSST will rely on photometric information to estimate redshifts and produce a three-dimensional map of galaxies.
+A large survey like LSST will rely on photometric information to estimate redshifts and produce a 3D map of galaxies.
 To isolate the effects of blending in a catalogue with distances determined by photometric redshifts, we also analyze the enhanced \texttt{Buzzard} catalogue data replacing spectroscopic redshifts with TPZ photometric redshifts.